cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver/driver.md

 #### Postprocessing Solutions

 The driver expects the matching engine to return a recipe on how to solve a set of orders but the recipe itself could not be submitted on-chain.
-In the post-processing step the driver applies multiple sanity checks to the solution, encodes it into a transaction that could be executed on-chain and verifies that it actually simulates successfully before it considers the solution valid.
+In the post-processing step the driver applies multiple sanity checks to the solution, encodes it into a transaction that can be executed on-chain and verifies that it actually simulates successfully before it considers the solution valid.
 All this is done because solvers can get slashed for misbehaving so the reference driver checks all it can to reduce the risk of running a solver as much as possible.
 Since the matching engine is allowed to propose multiple solutions the driver also contains some logic to pick the best one.
 First it will try to merge disjoint solutions to create bigger and more gas efficient batches.